angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 That Subject is long-lived and triggers itself the `http.get` calls which are short-lived.
 The advantage is now we can wrap the HTTP calls with `switchMap` and ensuring that if we have multiple calls in sequence, only the last one is taken into account.

-In the test below you can test that this actually works.
-So you issue two calls before a response comes back, and the second call one cancels the first one.
+In the test below you can confirm that this works.
+Two calls are issued before a response comes back, and the second call cancels the first one.
 Check, that worked.
 Although the call is canceled our subscription is still alive, and we can issue further calls.

 ```TypeScript
       let counter = 2;